birth educator and author

 In that time I have also witnessed an unprecedented rise in unnecessary medical interventions during birth—and the development of a culture that, instead of supporting physiological birth, undermines those who hope for it.

-My passion is help you understand the impact of our birth culture on the outcome of our births.
+My passion is to help you understand the impact of our birth culture on the outcome of our births.
 Instead of feeling fear, I want you to go into your labour with confidence in your body and your support people, and the evidence-based knowledge that will give you the best possibility of the birth you want.

 Face of Rhea Dempsey